rradczewski/ymmv/about.md

 The ecosystems I'm most knowledgeable in are JavaScript/Node.JS and Java/JVM-languages.
 I'm maintaining a few libraries for JavaScript ([`expect-redux`](https://github.com/rradczewski/expect-redux), [`flowtypify`](https://github.com/rradczewski/flowtypify), [`simple-eventstore`](https://github.com/rradczewski/simple-eventstore)) and can coach and train people in both ecosystems.

 Further, I've worked with a broad range of development environments throughout my professional career, from *C++/Qt* desktop applications to *custom JavaScript interpreters* embedded into CRM systems; from self-written *event-sourced Scala back-ends* to full-fledged *Spring Java applications* talking to message queues running on mainframes.
-Having this broad experience and understanding of the underlying principles of software engineering enables me to get into new ecosystems very quickly.
+With this broad experience and understanding of the underlying principles of software engineering, I am able to get into new ecosystems very quickly.

 My way of working is deeply aligned with the *XP Principles*, so refactoring, testing and continuous integration and deployment are a *necessity* for me.